emscripten-core/emscripten/site/source/docs/debugging/Sanitizers.rst

   Module.ASAN_OPTIONS = 'malloc_context_size=0';

-This prevents ASan from reporting the location of memory leaks, as well as offer insight into where the memory for a heap-based memory error originated, but may provide tremendous speed ups.
+This prevents ASan from reporting the location of memory leaks or offering insight into where the memory for a heap-based memory error originated, but may provide tremendous speed ups.

 Comparison to ``SAFE_HEAP``